 - 3. Update version in wagtailmenus/init.py to reflect the new release version. - 4.
 Make sure CHANGELOG. md is updated with details of any changes since the last release. - 5.
 Make sure the release notes for the new version have been created / updated in docs/source/releases/and are referenced in docs/source/releases/index.rst.
 Be sure to remove the '(alpha)' or '(beta)' from the heading in the latest release notes, as well as the 'Wagtailmenus X.X is in the alpha stage of development' just below. - 6.
-If releasing a 'final' version, following an 'alpha' or 'beta' release, ensure the a or b is removed from the file name for the release, and the reference to it in docs/source/releases/index.rst. - 7. cd into the docs directory to check documentation-related stuff:
+If releasing a 'final' version, following an 'alpha' or 'beta' release, ensure the a or b is removed from the file name for the release, and the reference to it in docs/source/releases/index.rst. - 7.
+Check that the docs build okay, and fix any errors raised by sphinx: